- Active membership – newspapers

 ONA member newspapers must be eligible to publish public notices under Ohio law.
 An individual, firm or corporation should meet the statutory definition of a newspaper of general circulation as stated in Ohio Revised Code Sec.
 7.12 as of June, 2012.
 Specialty or niche publications meeting these criteria also may be admitted for active membership.

-Those legal requirements are as follows: a newspaper that is published at least weekly and has done so for the past three years; is printed in English using standard printing methods; is at least 8 pages of broadsheet size and at least 16 pages of tabloid size; contains at least 25 percent editorial content that includes items such as local news and sports; has the ability to add subscribers to a distribution list; and provides proof of circulation either by an independent audit or a USPS statement of ownership filed within the past 12 months.
+Those legal requirements are as follows: a newspaper that is published at least weekly and has done so for the past three years; is printed in English using standard printing methods; is at least eight pages of broadsheet size and at least 16 pages of tabloid size; contains at least 25 percent editorial content that includes items such as local news and sports; has the ability to add subscribers to a distribution list; and provides proof of circulation either by an independent audit or a USPS statement of ownership filed within the past 12 months.

 To begin the application process, please provide the following items: